Skip to content

 Getting tickets for the Tattoo

-The phenomenal success of the Edinburgh Military Tattoo makes it harder and harder to get tickets each year.
-Whereas, a decade ago, seats were often available on the day of the performance itself, these days the event is sold out as early as January.
+The phenomenal success of the Edinburgh Military Tattoo means that, if you're particular about the tickets you want, you may need to plan your campaign with appropriately military precision.
+Whereas, back in the 1990's, seats were often available on the day of the performance itself, these days some dates are sold out as early as January.

 Read more...